cloudfoundry/csb-brokerpak-aws/terraform/s3/bind/analysis.md

 - Increases maintenance and operational overhead for the Cloud Service Broker.
 - Potentially limits flexibility in how customers can configure their environments.
+- Alternative 1 or 2 must be implemented to allow access to the S3 bucket.

 ##### Alternative 4: Allow customers to configure raw JSON for bucket policies